 The American Legion Auxiliary Girls State Program has provided students all across the country the opportunity to participate in a hands-on citizenship training program for over sixty years.
 Students learn government by actually creating a mythical state through the election of public officials on local, county, and state levels and then by carrying out the duties of these respective offices.

-Cambridge, Massachusetts | Seven weeks | Rising 12th Grade | Application Deadline: January
+Cambridge, Massachusetts | Summer | Rising 12th Grade | Application Deadline: January

 RSI scholars first participate in a week of intensive STEM classes with accomplished professors.
 The heart of RSI is the five-week research internship where students conduct individual projects under the tutelage of mentors who are experienced scientists and researchers.
 During the final week of RSI, students prepare written and oral presentations on their research projects.

-Hillsdale, Michigan (cancelled for 2021) | mid June | Rising 10-12
+Hillsdale, Michigan | June | Grades 10-12

-Urbana-Champaign, Illinois (virtual in 2021) | July | Rising 9-12
+Urbana-Champaign, Illinois | June and July | Grades 9-12

 Many students have some experience with aerospace through model rockets, remote control airplanes, or a family member who is a pilot.
 But no experience is necessary—just an interest in learning about aerospace engineering.
 Students will learn about topics regarding aerospace engineering through classroom sessions, laboratories, demonstrations, and hands-on activities.

-Varies | Sessions in June, July, August | High School Students
+Various locations | Sessions in June, July, August | Grades 9-12

 Champions are made during the off-season.
 Summers are the perfect chance to explore your interests, refine your skills, and practice hard to accomplish your goals!
-Take advantage of summer programs like these to grow and develop—and make yourself stand out on college applications.
+Take advantage of summer programs like these to grow and develop—and stand out on college applications.

 Need help navigating the college admissions process?
 OnToCollege is here to help.